 Of late, I spend a significant amount of time working with clients on fiduciary compliance—helping them establish or reconstitute their retirement plan committees; advising them on whether to engage a third-party investment consultant or conduct an RFP for a new recordkeeper; and educating boards, officers and committee members on the rapidly changing legal landscape in which they operate.

 One of the things I enjoy most about working in this field is that the law is never static and the issues I face on a daily basis vary greatly.
-Fee disclosure.
-Health care reform.
-Same-sex marriage.
-The growing mountain of compliance burdens can quickly overwhelm employers.
+By the same token, the growing mountain of compliance burdens can quickly overwhelm employers.
 I try to keep my clients on task by focusing on practicalities and, whenever possible, bringing my sense of humor to bear on what can often be inane and unnecessarily complex rules.

 University Business | November 01, 2016